YujieMo/ESHG/README.md

-# Self-supervised Representation Learning for Heterogeneous Graph
+# Efficient Self-Supervised Heterogeneous Graph Representation Learning with Reconstruction

-This repository contains the reference code for the paper "Self-supervised Representation Learning for Heterogeneous Graph".
+This repository contains the reference code for the paper "Efficient Self-Supervised Heterogeneous Graph Representation Learning with Reconstruction".

 ## Contents